edelstone/actionverb.com/job-ads/media-buyer.md

 ## B2B Media Buyer / PPC / Paid Traffic Manager For {{ site.team_size }}-Person All-Remote SaaS Company

+Are you an expert in Adwords, Facebook, and other self-serve paid traffic buying platforms?
+Do you have experience writing headlines, ad copy, landing pages, and funnels?
+Have you run $1M+ worth of online ads?
+If so, we'd like you to learn about Action Verb!

 {% include_relative header.md %}